CarlFK/video-stack-deploy/docs/getting_started.rst

 Welcome to the DebConf videoteam Ansible documentation.
 The goal of this website is to step you through using our Ansible configuration in a conference setting.
-The Ansible roles are stored on `Salsa`_.
+The Ansible roles are stored in a git repository on `Salsa`_.

 If you are part of Debian and plan to organise an event you intent to record, please `contact us`_!
 Maybe a member of our team can attend it and help you with